Canadian Wheat Board: Late operations

-Upon the implementation of Bill C-18, the original elected board was removed and was replaced by four directors, appointed by the Governor in Council on the recommendation of the Minister of Agriculture, as well as the president, appointed by the Governor in Council on the recommendation of the Minister.
+Upon the implementation of Bill C-18, the original elected board was replaced by four directors, and along with the president, they were appointed by the Governor in Council on the recommendation of the Minister of Agriculture.

-Until 15 December 2011, compliance with the wheat board for most farmers and elevators was mandatory under threat of punishable by fines and/or imprisonment.
-Farmers from Eastern Canada and most of British Columbia were not controlled by the Canadian Wheat Board and were able to market all their grain on the open market.
-The area of British Columbia known as The Peace River District fell under the jurisdiction of the Canadian Wheat Board.
+Until 15 December 2011, compliance with the wheat board was mandatory for most farmers and elevators under threat of punishable by fines and/or imprisonment.
+Farmers from Eastern Canada and most of British Columbia were not subject to the control of the Canadian Wheat Board and could market all their grain on the open market.
+The Peace River District in British Columbia was under the jurisdiction of the Canadian Wheat Board.
 Bill C-18, the Marketing Freedom for Grain Farmers Act, reorganized the CWB to market grain through voluntary pooling.

 Quality grading system

 Unlike the United States, Canada had a tight grading system established by the Canadian Grain Commission and enforced by the CWB.
 This enforcement made it "possible to extract premiums for higher quality grain that is not possible in the United States."
 In an open market system Western Canadian farmers lose the benefits of a grading system.